This article provides information and guidance on the rollout of Multi-Factor Authentication (MFA) to all users within Hull York Medical School.

 Why is HYMS using MFA?

 The Medical School holds a large quantity of sensitive data including information related to staff, students and research data.
 MFA is an industry-standard technology that will help to protect this data.

 Hull York Medical School has now rolled out Multi-Factor Authentication (MFA) for all users.
 So everyone in HYMS (including clinical colleagues) will need to set up MFA.

 Initially, only the following services/systems will be protected with MFA, but over time this list will grow to cover all Hull York Medical School resources:

 How will you know your account requires MFA?

-Once we have enabled MFA on your account, you will receive a prompt at your next login stating “More information required.
+As soon as your account is created, you will receive a prompt at your first login stating “More information required.
 Your organisation needs more information to keep your account secure”.

 MFA Setup Explained

 The following video from Microsoft below explains the process of setting up MFA: